Ireland can avoid déjà bleu as France come to town

 #XVdeFrance Découvrez votre XV de départ pour le match en Irlande avec 3 changements au coup d'envoi! #soutienslexv pic.twitter.com/fi8GrOCa9H— FF Rugby (@FFRugby) February 23, 2017

-In team news both sides make three changes to the teams that beat Italy and Scotland respectively.
+In team news, both sides make three changes to the sides that beat Italy and Scotland respectively.

 Sexton, captain Rory Best and Jack McGrath come in for Ireland, while prop Rabah Slimani, flanker Bernard Le Roux and winger Yoann Huget are the fresh French faces, all "logical" changes, according to Noves.